ke177409/Kara-Evans/README.md

 My professional experience has driven my desire to continue working in the healthcare industry.
 I'm a self-starter and plan to further my data skills so that I can analyze patient data and improve software systems that impact the patient experience.

 My biggest motivation is helping others, even if it's just locating that missing document or resolving a minor technical problem.
-I'm seeking to enhance my abilities to support my future team members and also improve the lives of the people they serve.
+I'm seeking to enhance my abilities to support my future team members and improve the lives of the people they serve.

 **I'm located in Cleveland, Ohio seeking a full-time position and open to hybrid or remote opportunities.**